Ryan Reaves: Playing style

+Activism

+Reaves organized several demonstrations of support for the Black Lives Matter movement after the murder of George Floyd in 2020.
+Reaves, who was one of only two Black players on the roster for the Vegas Golden Knights, organized his team in a show of support before their exhibition game against the Arizona Coyotes on July 30, 2020.
+During the national anthem, they locked arms and bowed their heads.
+He decided on locking arms because not everyone on the team was comfortable kneeling during the anthem.

+Several days later, on August 3, 2020, Reaves approached Tyler Seguin of the Dallas Stars before the two teams played each other.
+He told Seguin that he planned to kneel during the anthem.
+Seguin agreed to join him.
+Seguin then told the locker room about what he planned to do, and Jason Dickinson from the Stars volunteered to join him.
+Reaves, who is Black, and three white players—Seguin, Dickinson, and Vegas Golden Knights goalie Robin Lehner—knelt for both the American and Canadian national anthems.

 Personal life

 Reaves is the son of Willard Reaves, a former professional football player in the Canadian Football League and National Football League.
 At the time of his birth in Winnipeg, his father was a member of the Winnipeg Blue Bombers.
 His brother Jordan Reaves is a player with the Edmonton Elks.
 He also has an older sister named Regina.

 Reaves and his wife Alanna have two children together, Kane and Kamilla.

 Reaves holds both American and Canadian citizenship.

 Reaves has made the claim he is a descendant of Bass Reeves, a former slave who was an early Black deputy U.S. marshal; Reeves' life is the focus of the 2023 TV series Lawmen: Bass Reeves.